Before men ruled the world it was the domain of beasts.

 But then came Lilith, Queen of the Frozen Hells and spurned lover of Lucifer.
 And with her she brought a frost that stripped the earth bare.

 The beasts first began to starve and then they went mad.
-It was not long before they turned on each other, for desperation breeds evil; indiscriminate killing came upon the earth.
+It was not long before they turned on each other, for desperation breeds evil and indiscriminate killing came upon the earth.

 Some of the creatures were faster to adapt than others.
-Among them the wolves, who became Lilith’s willing servants.
+Among them, the wolves: who became Lilith’s devoted servants.
 The wolves roamed freely through these blighted lands they called the Frostwood and took whatever they pleased.

 It was not long, however, before game became scarce and even Lilith’s wolves grew hungry.
 They were forced to seek out ever smaller prey in their holes and burrows—foxes, rabbits and mice.
 Entire colonies were slaughtered, snatched from their homes by the jaws of the ravenous wolves.